• Skip to primary navigation

 Sheet Pan Salmon and Broccoli

-You don't have to sacrifice your quest for a healthy dish because of no time.
-You only need 10 minutes of hands-on time in this recipe and everyone will have a great meal to enjoy.
+You don’t have to sacrifice your quest for a healthy dish because of no time.
+You only need 10 minutes of hands-on time for this recipe, and everyone will have a great meal to enjoy.

 Different plates with salmon and broccoli

 We just got back from an amazing vacation-ish trip to Nashville.
-Do you know what they say about moms needing a vacation after a vacation?
-It's true!
+Do you know how they say a lot of times moms need a vacation after a vacation?
+It’s true!

 I wasn't feeling myself the first few days back home.
 But when I went to the grocery store to pick up a few necessities I saw a pack of wild-caught salmon that was just calling my name.

-You know I had to get it!
-Plus I had some broccoli that had been sitting in the fridge since we left home.
+I decided that cooking salmon was the solution.
+Plus, I had some broccoli that had been sitting in the fridge since we left home.
 Voila, a recipe was born!
 And most importantly, my family had a tasty wholesome meal to enjoy!

 Ingredients For Salmon and Broccoli Sheet Pan

-You need just a few ingredients for sheet pan salmon and broccoli.
+You need just a few main ingredients for this salmon and broccoli sheet pan recipe, and they all fit in a single pan!

 • Olive Oil